Skip to main content

 Create at least one user with isSuperUser: true before activating authentication.
 By default, Arkos requires authentication for all endpoints and only allows super users until you configure access controls.

-Login With Different Fileds
+Login With Different Fields

 {